 The North Loop is a unique neighborhood, home to both upscale condos and rentals and higher-income residents, and several organizations sheltering low income residents in need of housing.
 Recently there has been acute conflict over a homeless encampment.

-zAmya, North Loop Neighborhood Association and Avivo have joined forces to offer a months-long project, Neighbors Being Neighbors In the North Loop, that aims to establish a shared vision in the North Loop of what needs to happen for all community members to feel safe, have shelter, and ensure support for the most vulnerable.
+zAmya, North Loop Neighborhood Association and Avivo have joined forces to create the joint project, Neighbors Being Neighbors In the North Loop, which aims to establish a shared vision in the North Loop of what needs to happen for all community members to feel safe, have shelter, and ensure support for the most vulnerable.

 Our deepest hope is this process galvanizes a neighborhood coalition to work together in an ongoing fashion, to address future concerns regarding homelessness/housing.